-Sewer systems are operated in Santa Cruz County's urban areas by the Cities of Santa Cruz, Scotts Valley, and Watsonville, various Sanitation Districts operated by the County of Santa Cruz, and the private Salsipuedes Sanitary District (Figure 3-1).
+There are areas that are being considered for extension of sewer lines, such as the Pasatiempo area.
+In these cases, a property owner may be allowed to install a system that does not fully meet standards on an interim basis as long as a County General Plan land use amendment approves a sewering project for that area and is actively moving forward.
+People are more willing to support a sewer option if they have not just installed an expensive enhanced treatment system.
+If there is a determination that the area will not be sewered, installation of enhanced treatment will be required if a conventional system does not meet standards.
+This interim condition and potential requirements are recorded on the deed, pending an ultimate determination.
+Figure 3-).
 The County General Plan establishes an Urban Service Boundary, where all new development should be served by public sanitation.
-Sewer lines are not intended to be extended outside of the Urban Service Boundary, and are generally not to be extended outside the sphere of influence of the City of Santa Cruz or sanitation district.
+Sewer lines are not intended to be extended outside of the Urban Service Boundary and are generally not to be extended outside the sphere of influence of the City of Santa Cruz or sanitation district.
 In some cases, the Local Agency Formation Commission (LAFCO) has approved annexations or extraterritorial service to serve individual parcels close to an existing sewer line that may have a failing OWTS.
 However, this is not generally done to support new development on individual parcels unless it is part of a much larger General Plan land use amendment.